YouTube

 GEORGIA

-After a terrible flight schedule (no blame as I booked it all) I landed in Georgia via Bucharest for a few hours.
-Setting off for a flight at 11am that doesn’t arrive in until 5:30am isn’t the great schedule I’ve booked.
+Wine at Georgian Immigration.
+After a terrible flight schedule (no blame, as I booked it all), I landed in Georgia via Bucharest for a few hours.
+Setting off for an 11 am flight that arrives at 5:30 am isn’t ideal.
+But what happened next at Tbilisi Airport would turn out to be the most memorable first impression of any country I’ve visited.

 WHERE IS GEORGIA?